 In addition, non-exempt staff receive a contractually agreed 13th month's salary, which is disbursed in November of each year.
-In the case that the employment relationship does not exist for the full period during a calendar year, the payment of the 13th monthly salary is pro-rated.
+In the case that the employment relationship does not exist for the full period during a calendar year, this payment is pro-rated.